Euro 2020: Gary Neville and Jamie Carragher name their England squads

-Gary Neville and Jamie Carragher have named their 23-man England squads for this summer's Euro 2020.
+Gary Neville and Jamie Carragher have named their 23-man England squads for this summer's Euro 2020 tournament.

 Nether Carragher nor Neville have found room for Jadon Sancho, Bukayo Saka or Jesse Lingard in their selections.